plone/plone.distribution/docs/usage/index.md

 email [collective@plone.org]: borg@plone.org
 ```

-After a while, the folder `collective.blog` will be created, containing the codebase of your Plone Distribution.
+After a while, the folder `collective.blog` (or your chosen name) will be created, containing the code base of your Plone distribution.

-### Install the package (local development)
+### Install the package for local development

-Enter the new folder, and install the codebase:
+Enter the new folder, and install the code base.

 ```shell
 cd collective.blog
 make build
 ```

-### Lint and Format the codebase
+### Lint and format the code base

-To lint the codebase, use:
+Lint the code base.

 ```shell
 make lint
 ```

-If errors occur, run:
+If errors occur, then run the following command.

 ```shell
 make format